ChloeQuijano/SecureFileSharingApplication/README.md

 - Ensure the application is user-friendly and includes informative error handling.
 - Use secure coding practices to prevent common vulnerabilities (e.g., SQL injection, XSS attacks)

+## Running tests

+Files for test cases are in tests folder

+`./manage.py test`